 - Great tradition at bedtime to fall asleep to a great book

 I've compiled a list of some of our favorite book and movie combinations we have enjoyed over the years.
 Many are older movies but such good stories!
-Enjoy making some great memories with your kids during school closures.
-See how many books you can complete before schools open again!
+Enjoy making some great memories with your kids during summer break.
+See how many books you can complete before schools starts up again!
 Happy Reading!

 {Note: Books include an affiliate link for Amazon which adds no cost to you, but provides a small donation back to me if you purchase}